-Students enrolled in virtual course(s) that require mentoring to ensure State Aid for their enrollment shall be mentored by the online credit retrieval teachers unless the 5 student limit is exceeded in Section L. Article 7 shall apply and the maximum class size of 35 shall not be exceeded.
+Students enrolled in virtual course(s) that require mentoring to ensure State Aid for their enrollment shall be mentored by the online credit retrieval teachers unless the 5-student limit is exceeded in Section L. Article 7 shall apply and the maximum class size of 35 shall not be exceeded.
+If the assigned certified content teacher of record is someone other than the mentor teacher, then the teacher of record shall keep track of any additional hours of work over their regularly assigned duties in Illuminate, which additional hours will be compensated at the curriculum rate.
+The maximum additional hours for a teacher of record shall be limited to 10 hours per trimester.